blue101010/linuxharden/README.md

-# linuxharden
+# Usage

-Some script for hardening Linux
+Some scripts for hardening Linux machines